2025-2026 Academic Catalog

 Curriculum: EL

-GSWS 455 - Internship in Gender, Sexuality, and Women's Studies (3 Hours)
+GSWS 455 - Internship in Gender, Sexuality, and Women's Studies (Unpaid) (3 Hours)

 Students in this course are placed in a community agency or non-governmental organization and follow an arranged set of readings relevant to their internship experience with their instructor and site supervisor.
 Senior or junior status.
 Application required; see Internship Program.
+A special fee ($200) is charged for this course.
 C21:EL.

 Prerequisite(s): six hours of upper-level GSWS courses and permission of the instructor